-For 4-Rated/Watch List projects with a status of completed:
+For 2, 3A and 4-Rated/Watch List projects with a status of completed:

-- a) Beginning in the second year after project completion, and through the 15-year retention period, completion of an annual compliance certification regarding habitability and rent and income targeting from owner during term of retention period.
+- a) Beginning in the second year after project completion, and through the 15-year retention period, completion of an Annual Compliance Certification/Periodic Monitoring Report (ACCPMR) regarding habitability and rent and income targeting from owner during term of retention period.
 Supporting documentation, available for Bank review, must be maintained by the owner. - i.
-The Bank will review the owner certifications on household incomes, rents, and financial viability. - b) Annual submission and Bank review of household income and housing payment documentation, as well as information regarding financial viability of the project including taxes, loan payments, vacancy rate, and compliance with other funding sources.
-The Bank will sample 100 percent of the projects in this category every year and, based on the current supplied rent roll, supporting documentation, including third-party move-in/qualification income documentation and/or lease agreements is submitted and reviewed based on the risk-based sampling plan determined by the Bank.
-Currently, this is 20 percent of the units that have moved in since the last report and 20 percent of the units that have not turned over.
+The Bank will review the owner certifications on household incomes, rents, and financial viability of the project, including whether the project is current on its property taxes and loan payments, its vacancy rate, and whether it is in compliance with its commitments to other funding sources. - b) Annual submission and Bank review of household income and housing payment documentation, as well as information regarding financial viability of the project including taxes, loan payments, vacancy rate, and compliance with the other funding sources.
+The Bank will sample 100 percent of the projects in this category every year and based on the current supplied rent roll, supporting documentation, including third-party movein/qualification income documentation and/or lease agreements is submitted and reviewed based on the risk-based sampling plan determined by the Bank.